If the answer is not listed below, we're a call or click away!

 Why should I choose a title company with in-house attorneys?

 For starters, there is an added convenience.
 Our attorneys have many years of experience in both real estate and law, and they can quickly answer questions or prepare necessary documents to resolve any title or closing issues that may arise.
-One of our attorneys is also a broker and principal instructor of our real estate school, ACES.

 What do I need to bring to closing?